 Yes with plugins

 Jimdo vs Wix

 Wix is one of the most flexible website builders available and has an enormous selection of content elements.
 It’s ideal if you want complete control over your site design, although it can take much longer to launch compared to Jimdo.
-Wix has a much wider range of Ecommerce and marketing tools compared to Jimdo, but its Ecommerce plans start at $23 per month.
+Wix has a much wider range of Ecommerce and marketing tools compared to Jimdo, but its Ecommerce plans are more expensive than Jimdo's.

 Jimdo vs WordPress.com